alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 Map previews on data.gov.uk have been deprecated.
 Map preview links are no longer available and existing map preview pages will have a note about them being deprecated.

+The Ordanance Survey API that sat behind this service was turned off.
+We also conducted an audit of the use of map previews, which showed that less than 1% of requests were to map preview datasets and of the 6% of map preview datasets available on DGU, only 2% were working as expected.

 ## Register a brownfield dataset

 See the [supporting manual](https://docs.google.com/document/d/1SxzN9Ihat75TXo-fMwFqW_qBS-bPKHRs-a-tAO-qA1c/edit?usp=sharing).